You’re in Paris and you’re on a budget. Join the club.

 The Buttes Aux Cailles in the 13th is unknown even to some Parisians, and is referred to as a “mini-Montmartre” by those who’ve explored it.
-Expect a charming little village on a hill, crowded with a true Paris vibes, restaurants, bars, and ice cream in the summer.
+Expect a charming little village on a hill, full of street art, restaurants, bars, and ice cream in the summer.

 14th.
 Take in the street market on Rue Daguerre

 Most tourists avoid the 14th, unless it’s for the Catacombs.
 But it’s totally worth spending some time at these street markets.
 Loads of fresh food, plenty of colourful markets and characters, and a real authentic Paris experience.

 The opening scene of Last Tango in Paris is on this bridge.
 And Hollywood blockbuster Inception also features it.
 Check it out for the exceptional views of the Eiffel Tower, if nothing else.

 16th.
 Get inspired at The Modern Art Museum